They Think It's All Over (TV series)

 They Think It's All Over is a British comedy panel game with a sporting theme produced by Talkback and shown on BBC1.
-The show's name was taken from Kenneth Wolstenholme's famous 1966 World Cup commentary quotation, "they think it's all over...it is now!" and the show used the phrase to sign off each episode.
-In 2006 the show's run ended after 11 years on air.
+The show's name was taken from Kenneth Wolstenholme's 1966 World Cup commentary line, "they think it's all over...it is now!" and the show used the phrase to sign off each episode.
+The show was originally broadcast from 1995 to 2006.

 Overview

 The show was originally presented by comedian Nick Hancock.
 Retired England football team captain Gary Lineker and former England cricket team captain David Gower were team captains from 1995 until they announced their retirement from the show in 2003.
 They were replaced as team captains by former England football goalkeeper David Seaman and former England cricketer Phil Tufnell.
 Former footballer Ian Wright took over from David Seaman in autumn 2004.
 From October 2005, Boris Becker replaced Tufnell and Lee Mack took over from Hancock as host.

 Occasionally, a team captain was unable to appear on the show due to other commitments so guest captains were drafted in.
 Six times World Snooker Champion Steve Davis was a regular choice as guest captain, while Matthew Pinsent, Mark Lawrenson, Mick McCarthy, Sam Torrance, Steve Backley, Sharron Davies, Linford Christie and Michael Johnson also appeared in this role.
 Additionally, Ian Wright was a guest captain before becoming a permanent team captain.

 Each team also had a regular panellist.
 For the team which was originally captained by Gary Lineker this was Rory McGrath for the show's entire run.
 David Gower was originally teamed up with Lee Hurst.
 Hurst left the show in 1997 (although he made a reappearance in 2004 on David Seaman's team) and was replaced for the next two series by Jonathan Ross, Jo Brand, Alan Davies, Julian Clary and Phill Jupitus.
 Despite regularly admitting to having limited sporting knowledge, Ross became the permanent panellist until leaving the show in 2006, and was replaced by Sean Lock for the World Cup and summer sports special editions.
 The third member of each team varied from week to week, and would typically be a notable sportsperson, broadcaster or comedian.